JosephYostos/Container-image-signature-and-verification/README.md

 2- verify images in kubernetes

-- Try to deploy a container once from a sgined image and another from unsigned image
+- Try to deploy two containers, first from a signed image and the other from an unsigned image.

 ```bash
 kubectl run signedimage --image=josephyostos/dev-repo:signed
 kubectl run unsignedimage --image=josephyostos/dev-repo:unsigned
 ```

-The signed image should be deployied successfully while the unsigned one will be blocked.
+The signed image should be deployed successfully, while the unsigned one will be blocked.

 3- Uninstall Connaisseur